 - The City Council will review and approve the funding recommendation submitted by city staff, or will return the recommendation, with comments, for further review before a final decision is reached.
 The council may choose not to award a proposal during a funding round, to reject any and all proposals, and to bank revenue for future funding rounds.

 ARCH uses the Combined Funders Application (CFA) forms that the State of Washington, King County, the City of Seattle and other local jurisdictions have agreed to use for the convenience of applicants.
 The current year’s application forms may be downloaded from ARCH’s website.
+Applicants wishing to apply for an OMS award should also include the application workbook for OMS funding which is similar to the Share One Human Services Funding Collaborative.

 In addition to the application forms on ARCH’s website, applicants proposing Low Income Housing Tax Credits must obtain and submit a tax credit scoring form from the Washington State Housing Finance Commission (WSHFC).
 ARCH also requires a copy of any supplemental application materials submitted to other funders.
 Finally, applicants must complete the Supplemental Application Form in Appendix A.